Abbottella

 Abbottella is a genus of operculate land snails, terrestrial gastropod mollusks gastropod in the family Pomatiidae.

-The generic name Abbottella is in honor of Dr. W. L. Abbott.
+The generic name Abbottella is in honor of Dr. Isabella Abbott.

 Distribution

 The distribution of Abbottella includes Cuba (one species Abbottella decolorata in Guantánamo, the easternmost point on Cuba) and Hispaniola (all other species).
 Abbottella species are a highly endemic group of land snails living in Hispaniola with a single species in eastern Cuba.
 Most are known chiefly from Puerto Plata to the Samaná Peninsula in the Cordillera Septentrional that forms the northern coast of the Dominican Republic.
 A second, lowland group occupies the easternmost portion of the island from the coast west to Santo Domingo.
 A few puzzling outliers occur at Isla Beata and near Thomazeau, Haiti.
 Many species are known only from the type locality, or from an unknown locality, and thus their actual distributions remain unclear.

 Abbottella and its relatives appear to have evolved on mainland Hispaniola, and thus were not part of the Tiburon Peninsula species assemblage that was tectonically rafted to the island.
 Preliminary radular and phylogenetic studies clearly indicate that Abbottella and its relatives are a distinct monophyletic group apart from the rest of the Annulariidae.